jcgoette/baby_buddy_homeassistant/README.md

 ### SERVICE DELETE_LAST_ENTRY

-This service starts a new timer for specified child with optional starting time.
+This service will delete the last entry for specified child.

 | Service data attribute | Optional | Description |
 |------|:----:|-------------|